The flu is annoying enough on its own. So it doesn't help that flu season falls

 less chance you'll catch the flu and pass it on.

-Wash your handsoften.
-Hand washing is an important line of defense against germs
+and often.
+Hand washing is an important defense against germs

 like flu viruses.
 Why?
 The body takes about 2 weeks to build immunity after a flu

-vaccine — and even a vaccine isn't foolproof if a new strain of
+vaccine — and even a vaccine isn't foolproof if a new type of the

 starts making the rounds.
 Hand washing also helps protect against other